 We explore the credibility and robustness of SDID-based results in several ways.
-First, we present results with and without covariate adjustments.9 Second, we present event-study estimates based on equation (2), which provides visual evidence on whether the SDID procedure effectively addressed the parallel-trend violations observed in the conventional TWFE approach (Figure A3).
+First, we present results with and without covariate adjustments.11 Second, we present event-study estimates based on equation (2), which provides visual evidence on whether the SDID procedure effectively addressed the parallel-trend violations observed in the conventional TWFE approach.
 Third, we also present results that crudely enforce a type of localness.
 The 76 ITT schools in our study are, by construction, the lowest-performing schools in the state on a baseline ELA test measure while the nearly 5,300 comparison schools represent the remainder of the entire state.
-In some reported results, we limit the analytical sample to schools that are more similar to the ITT schools on the baseline test measure (e.g., the bottom 4,000 schools, 3,000 schools, etc.).10
+In some reported results, we limit the analytical sample to schools that are more similar to the ITT schools on the baseline test measure (e.g., the bottom 4,000 schools, 3,000 schools, etc.)12 These estimates also address concerns about mean reversion.
+Specifically, the bottom 500 schools are drawn from the bottom of the grade-3 ELA distribution, just like ELSBG-eligible schools, and are similarly likely to move closer to the average over time; by comparing ELSBG schools to only other very low-performing schools, we difference out any mean reversion that may be occurring.